apollographql/router/.changesets/fix_tninesling_cost_result_filtering.md

               - "COST_ESTIMATED_TOO_EXPENSIVE"
 ```

-Additionally, this fixes an issue with attribute comparisons which would silently fail to compare integers to float values.
-Now, users can write integer values in conditions that compare against selectors that select floats:
+This also fixes an issue where attribute comparisons would fail silently when comparing integers to float values.
+Users can now write integer values in conditions that compare against selectors that select floats:

 ```yaml
 telemetry: